 Your visit to the birthplace of Lord Buddha includes the peace Stupa Ttilaurakot, historical ruins shrines like Kuden, Gotihawa, and Niglihawa.
 We have enough time to explore and visit the scared Lumbini garden in our Nepal insight tours

 It is a beautiful hill station situated at an altitude of 1343m in height and a summer station for western Nepal.
 The panoramic views of the mountains from the Shreenagar Danda are stunning and refreshing, starting from Mt.Dhaulagiri in the west to Mt.
 Gaurisankar to the northeast.
-It is a historical Newari town with beautiful Pagoda style temples around it.
+It is a historical Newari town with beautiful pagoda-style temples around it.
 The Nepali Dakka Topi (Nepali hat) from the Tansen is very famous.

 A peaceful lake city, we visit the Sarangko, Bindabasini temple, Mahendra cave, Seti river gorge, Davi's fall as well as we have time to do the boating on Fewa lake

 It is situated at an altitude of approx 1050m, a scenic place to view the Himalayan Panorama of the mountains.
-It is a traditional town with many Pagoda style temples, shrines, and stone sprouts.
+It is a traditional town with many Pagoda-style temples, shrines, and stone sprouts.

 Gorkha is the birthplace of King Prithivi Narayan Shah the great, the founder of Modern Nepal.
 The Palace is situated on the top of the hill overlooking the peaks of the Himalayas.
-The palace is originally built by the king Ram Shah.
-The world-famous Gorkha soldiers come from this place. the steps to reach the Palace is a bit tiring after the drive but it worth going up as the views of the mountains are stunning and visiting the Palace with the most outstanding Nepalese architecture
+The palace is originally built by king Ram Shah.
+The world-famous Gorkha soldiers come from this place. the steps to reach the Palace is a bit tiring after the drive but it is worth going up as the views of the mountains are stunning and visiting the Palace with the most outstanding Nepalese architecture

 It is also a popular hill station situated at an altitude of 2100 m.
 The view of the Panoramic Himalayan range is stunning.
 With this, we complete the best of Nepal tours.